 - Linked classes

-- RMs: serve as academic mentors in Tucker and Owen residence halls and assist with classroom activities
+- Resident Mentors (RMs): serve as academic mentors in Bowen, Tucker and Owen residence halls and assist with classroom activities

 - Campus engagement events — students attend two campus and community events each semester.